HIPAA, marketing and advertising: How to run compliant campaigns in healthcare

 Read more about how Piwik PRO approaches HIPAA compliance.

 If the vendor you choose won’t sign a BAA with you, you need to de-identify all data that can be considered PHI before sharing it with the vendor.
-Such data is deprived of any identifiers, so it is no longer viewed as PHI, making it out of the scope of HIPAA.
+Such data is deprived of any identifiers, so it is no longer viewed as PHI, removing it from the scope of HIPAA.
 At the same time, de-identified data lacks a lot of valuable information that would make your marketing campaigns more effective.

-Are there any alternatives?
-Yes.
-You can find a MarTech platform that offers on-premises hosting.
+Alternatively, find a MarTech platform that offers on-premises hosting.
 If the vendor doesn’t have access to your infrastructure, they won’t be considered your business associate, so you won’t have to sign a BAA with them.
 However, maintaining such infrastructure requires extensive resources and time, so not every company will be able to use this option.
-You can also look into other secure, less resource-heavy options developed over the years, such as private cloud.
+You can also look into other secure, less resource-heavy options developed over the years, such as a private cloud.

 Check out our review of HIPAA-compliant analytics platforms to choose the right analytics provider for your organization.